fstark/icl-1501/Service_Manual.md

 This instruction forces the condition register to a condition that depends on the state of bits 4 and 5 of the accumulator, at the time of the SAC instruction, as follows:

-** SMS - Set Memory Section

-The set memory section instruction provides a means of transferring from the current section of memory to another section.
-A branch instruction (branch, stack and branch, or exit and branch) preceded by an SMS instruction will transfer to the address defined by the branch address and the section specified in the Set Memory Section instruction operand.
-(Timing: 4 microseconds.)

-** SMC - Set Memory Control

-This instruction controls the state of the U and V bits.
-A description of how the U and V bits affect memory addressing appears later in the processor description.

-** SSC - Set Memory Section and Control

-This instruction performs both the set memory section operation of SMS and the set memory control operation of SMC.
-(Timing: 4 microseconds.)

-** SAC - Set Arithmetic Condition

-This instruction forces the condition register to a condition that depends on the state of bits 4 and 5 of the accumulator, at the time of the SAC instruction, as follows:

 ACCUMULATOR   CONDITION
 BITS          FORCED
   5 4